 For a quarter of a century, the North American Free Trade Agreement (NAFTA) has been both the most used and most controversial of America’s various trade agreements.
-But it will come to an end on July 1, 2020, to be replaced (barring some unlikely last-minute delay) by the new United States-Mexico-Canada Agreement (USMCA).
+But it came to an end on July 1, 2020, and was replaced by the new United States-Mexico-Canada Agreement (USMCA), now in effect as NAFTA’s permanent replacement.

-That’s why it’s essential to get up to speed quickly and learn how it affects your business and your customers.
+That’s why it’s essential to get up to speed quickly and learn how it affects your business and customers.
+That way, you can ensure you’re fully compliant for the first full year of enforcement in 2021.

 How Trade Agreements Affect You & Your Customers